shuque/gotls/README.md

 # gotls

-gotls connects to a TLS server, performs DANE/PKIX authentication of the server certificate chain, and then prints out information about the TLS connection and the certificate.
+gotls is a TLS server diagnostic tool that understands DANE and PKIX authentication.
+It connects to a TLS server, performs DANE and/or PKIX authentication of the server certificate chain, and then optionally prints out information about the TLS connection and the certificate.

 ### Pre-requisites